spaceshark123/minecraft-modpack-maker/README.md

 Minecraft Modpack Maker is a web application that simplifies the process of creating custom Minecraft modpacks.
 Users can input a list of mods, specify the Minecraft version, choose a mod installer, and select mod forums to search on.
 The application then collects all the mods into a single zip file for easy download using realtime web scraping.

-Currently hosted/deployed using render.com
+Currently hosted/deployed using the free tier of render.com (meaning the site has a startup time of ~30 seconds for periods of inactivity)

 ## Features

-- **Custom Modpacks**: Create modpacks with real mod files instead of using a modpack launcher.
+- **Custom Modpacks**: Create modpacks with real mod files instead of using a modpack launcher, allowing for complete control
-- **Web Scraping**: Automatically gather mods from specified forums.
+- **Automatic Scraping**: Automatically gather up-to-date mods from specified forums.
+- **Full Version Support**: Supports all major Minecraft versions and is constantly updated.
+- **Popular Modloaders**: Supports most widely used modloaders: forge, fabric, neoforge, quilt
+- **Robust Mod Search**: Small mistakes and typos with the mod name on the list will not affect the quality of results.
 - **Easy Download**: Download all selected mods in a single zip file.
 - **User-Friendly Interface**: Simple and intuitive UI for selecting mods and settings.

+## How to Use

+1. Enter list of mods into text box (copy/paste or manually). mods can be separated using commas or different lines
+2. Select the desired Minecraft mod loader from the dropdown
+3. Select the desired Minecraft game version from the dropdown
+4. Select the websites/forums that you want to source mods from.
+Choose all for the best results.
+5. Press construct!
+The mods will be searched for and a list of found mods will appear to allow you to confirm that the correct mods have been found for your list.
+If you are satisfied with the mods, press confirm to start the download process
+6. After the mods have been downloaded, press the download button to recieve your modpack as a .zip file
+7. extract the contents of the .zip file to receive the mods folder, which can be directly put into the .minecraft folder

 ## Tech Stack